-- Provide validated situational awareness for the Australian Government. - Initiates and hosts the Australian Government Crisis Recovery Committee (AGCRC). - Activates and Chairs the National Coordination Mechanism (NCM) to bring together relevant Australian Government, state and territory government, and private sector representatives. - · Provide the single point of contact through the NSR. - Assist with the Australian Government public information strategy in consultation with other agencies. - Provide support and work with AMSA and the Department of Foreign Affairs and Trade (DFAT) to inform and liaise with other countries that may be impacted by a pollution incident originating within Australian waters. - Provide an assessment and options of Australian government support to any crisis. - Activate the Australian Government Disaster Response Plan (COMDISPLAN).
+- Provide validated situational awareness for the Australian Government. - Initiates and hosts the Australian Government Crisis Recovery Committee (AGCRC). - Activates and Chairs the National Coordination Mechanism (NCM) to bring together relevant Australian Government, state and territory government, and private sector representatives. - Provide the single point of contact through the NSR. - Assist with the Australian Government public information strategy in consultation with other agencies. - Provide support and work with AMSA and DFAT to inform and liaise with other countries that may be impacted by a pollution incident originating within Australian waters. - Provide an assessment and options of Australian government support to any crisis. - · Activate Australian Government Disaster Response Plan (COMDISPLAN).

-- Coordinate the provision of Australian Government non-financial assistance to Australian jurisdictions under COMDISPLAN. - Maintain 24/7 all-hazards situational awareness and monitoring through the NSR. - Provides trained Liaison Officers into respective Australian Government and Jurisdiction Coordination/Control Centre's.
+- Coordinate the provision of Australian Government non-financial assistance to Australian jurisdictions under COMDISPLAN. - Maintain 24/7 all-hazards situational awareness and monitoring through the NSR. - Provides trained Liaison Officers into respective Australian Government and Jurisdiction Coordination/Control Centres.